Welcome - About Live and Loud!

 This show features 2 performances by Bowie at benefit gigs for The Bridge School, an annual event for a school founded by Neil Young and his now ex-wife Pegi in 1986, that continues to run to this day.
 Featuring Reeves Gabrels on guitar, Gail Ann Dorsey on bass, and Bowie himself on guitar and a bottle top strapped to his foot to keep time, these almost acoustic sets include songs rarely performed elsewhere.
 There are 2 sets as Bowie performed both days of the gig, over a weekend.
 At least 1 more (probably more) remastered Bowie gig will be posted up on here over the next few months.

-*Update 2018* While preparing this old show as separate files for a donator to the site, I found I could now improve the sound quality further, over what I’d originally done to the recording several years ago.
-You can now download this new version (as of 2018) HERE as 1 new 320kbps MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
+While preparing this old show as separate files for a donator to the site, I found I could now improve the sound quality further, over what I’d originally done to the recording several years ago.
+You can now download this new version (as of 2018) HERE as 1 new 320kbps MP3 file.

 Setlist - 19 October 1996